creativetimofficial/argon-dashboard-nodejs/README.md

 1. For database tables structure, in the project root run: `npm knex migrate:latest` or `yarn knex migrate:latest` if you are using `yarn` as the default package manager
 2. To create a default user, run: `npm knex seed:run` or `yarn knex seed:run` if you are using `yarn` as the default package manager

+## Run the application

+1. For starting the application, the following script (defined in `package.json` under `scripts`) must be called:
+    - via **npm**: `npm run start` or `npm run dev` for starting the development environment, which has livereload enabled;
+    - via **yarn**: `yarn start` or `yarn dev` for starting the development environment, which has livereload enabled;

 ## Usage

-Register a user or login using **admin@argon.com** and **secret** and start testing the preset (make sure to run the migrations and seeds for these credentials to be available).
+Register a user or login using **admin@argon.com**:**secret** and start testing the preset (make sure to run the migrations and seeds for these credentials to be available).

 Besides the dashboard and the auth pages this preset also has an edit profile page.
-Keep in mind that all available features can be viewed once you login using the credentials provided above or by registering your own user.
+**NOTE**: _Keep in mind that all available features can be viewed once you login using the credentials provided above or by registering your own user._

 ## Features